 - 5 large (or 6 medium) ripe peaches, peeled, sliced and frozen

 - Peel fresh peaches over a wax paper-lined baking sheet to catch the juice.
 Slice the peaches and lay them in a single layer on the wax paper-lined baking sheet.
-Freeze them (and any accumulated juice) until frozen, about 4 hours.
+Place slices (and any accumulated juice) in freezer until frozen, about 4 hours.

 - Add the peaches and sweetened condensed milk to a blender and puree until the peaches are the consistency of soft serve ice cream.
 This can be done in batches if needed.